Fair Policy Targeting: Theoretical Analysis

 } \end{thm}

-The proof is contained in Appendix \ref{sec:a1}.\footnote{The proof consists in (i) first using Theorem \ref{thm:1b} to show that the set of Pareto allocations is contained with high-probability within the estimated set of allocations; (ii) second, bounding the regret with twice the difference between the estimated and population UnFairness, taking the supremum over $\pi \in \widehat{\Pi}_{\textrm{\mbox{ o}}}$ (which contains $\Pi_{\textrm{\mbox{ o}}}$ with high probability), and using the fact that the VC-dimension of $\Pi$ bounds the VC-dimension of the set of Pareto allocations.} Theorem \ref{thm:2} characterizes the convergence rate of the UnFairness of the estimated policy relative to the lowest unfairness within the class of Pareto allocations.
+The proof is contained in Appendix \ref{sec:a1} and leverages Theorem \ref{thm:1b} to show that the set of Pareto allocations is contained with high-probability within the estimated allocations.
+Theorem \ref{thm:2} characterizes the convergence rate of the UnFairness of the estimated policy relative to the lowest unfairness within the class of Pareto allocations.
 To our knowledge, this is the first result of this type of fair policy.
 The rate depends on the convergence rate of the estimated UnFairness.
 In the following paragraphs, we discuss examples and sufficient conditions for Assumption \ref{ass:unique2} to hold and formally characterize the rate of convergence $\eta$ and the constant $\mathcal{K}(\cdot)$.